dystopian-games/project-fiter/CONTRIBUTING.md

   - key : element - Username
   - value : element - The key for their account, undecided numeral system but might become base64 ASCII *keyValuePair is optional*
+* version - The version the manifest is in.
+Typically accessed for patch updates
 ##### manifestContent
 One child of the *manifest*.
 It typically holds:
 * data - This holds the file or directory